-Cyber Security is an essential need for a modern society in which information technology and services pervade every aspect of our lives.
-The Cyber Security field has the fastest growth rate while the labour market encounters a severe workforce shortage.
+Cybersecurity is an essential need for a modern society in which information technology and services pervade every aspect of our lives.
+Cybersecurity has the fastest growth rate among all areas of IT, with the labour market encountering a severe workforce shortage in this field.

-The aim of this programme is to provide learners with essential research and expert technical knowledge and competence of the most important technical concepts of security applied in emerging areas such as cloud security and forensics.
+The aim of this programme is to provide learners with essential expert technical knowledge, competence and research skills of the most important technical concepts of cybersecurity and how they are applied in emerging areas such as device security and forensics.

-The course is technical and practical in nature, uniquely embedded in industry, and develops in-depth expertise of core technical topics within the area of Cyber Security such as information security, secure programming, network security, penetration testing, IT law and ethics, and technologies and tools that support application and service vulnerability detection, incident detection, data and log retrieval and analysis.
-The course also provides a narrower focus into Forensics and Cloud Security through the two specialisations that are offered to the learners.
+The course is technical and practical in nature, uniquely embedded in industry, and develops in-depth expertise of core technical topics within the area of cybersecurity such as information security, secure programming, network security, penetration testing, malware analysis, IT law and ethics, and technologies and tools that support application and service vulnerability detection, incident detection, data and log retrieval and analysis.
+The course also provides a sharper focus into forensics and cloud security through the two specialisations that are offered to the learners.

 As a graduate of this course you will be able to:

 The US News and World Report published in 2015 has highlighted that information security is considered one of the best jobs for the next seven years.
-Ireland has a strong presence of companies in Cyber Security.
-The top 5 worldwide companies are located in Ireland.
+Ireland has a strong presence of companies in cybersecurity.
+The top 5 worldwide companies in this field are located in Ireland.

 The college operates a Recognition of Prior Experiential Learning (RPEL) scheme meaning applicants who do not meet the normal academic requirements may be considered based on relevant work and other experience.
 This may be assessed using a portfolio of learning, demonstration of work produced, and an interview.
 The programming ability of the applicant will also be assessed.